eamonmooney/MultiClientGroupChat/README.md

   - Translates a message to the requested language
   - IN DEVELOPMENT

-If you have any ideas on how i can improve this program (aka potential features) feel free to Message me on Discord: "sirnyges"
+If you have any ideas on how I can improve this program (e.g., potential features), feel free to message me on Discord: "sirnyges."